Dbuggerx/remix-webrtc-chat/README.md

 - WebRTC (PeerJS): PeerJS simplifies WebRTC peer-to-peer data, video, and audio calls.
 It abstracts away much of the underlying complexity and lets you focus on writing powerful, feature-rich apps.
 - Shadcn (TailwindCSS, Radix-UI): Shadcn combines the utility-first styling of TailwindCSS with the accessibility-focused primitives of Radix-UI.
 It provides a robust set of tools for building custom designs with ease.
 - Pnpm: a fast, disk space efficient package manager for JavaScript.
-- Tests done with [TestCafe](https://devexpress.github.io/testcafe/documentation/getting-started/) and the [Testing-Library](https://testing-library.com/docs/testcafe-testing-library/intro).
+- Tests done with [TestCafe](https://devexpress.github.io/testcafe/documentation/getting-started/) (chosen for its simplicity and versatility of execution in local and remote browsers) and the [Testing-Library](https://testing-library.com/docs/testcafe-testing-library/intro) (for encouraging good testing and accessibility practices).

 ## Features